vime-js/vime/docs/docs/getting-started/installation.md

 import '@vime/core/themes/light.css';
 ```

-Alternatively, you could load the themes from the [CDN](#cdn).
+Alternatively, you can load the themes from the [CDN](#cdn).
 Now let's install the `@vime/react`
-package by running the following in your terminal:
+package by running the following in your terminal...

 ```bash
 npm i @vime/react
 ```

-And ... we're all done 🎉 &nbsp;Let's move on to [setting up our player](./player).
+And ... we're all done 🎉 &nbsp; That was anticlimactic 😞 &nbsp;Let's move onto [setting up our player](./player).

 ## Preact

+> You have chosen team Preact... you are like 🍕 &nbsp;without pineapple, how it was always meant to be.

 You have two options with Preact due to it having perfect [web components support](https://custom-elements-everywhere.com/#preact).
 You can either follow the instructions for loading it from the [CDN](#cdn) and use the